industrydive/django-bigquery-exporter/README.md

 3. Use custom fields to preprocess data before export
 4. Implement idempotency checks with `table_has_data()`
 5. Catch and handle `GoogleAPICallError` and `BigQueryExporterError` exceptions
+6. Use dependency injection in tests to avoid actual API connections

 ## License